 \section{Spectral analysis}

-We proceed to explore the characteristics of energy spectrum and eigenstates of the Hamiltonian in Eq.~(\ref{eq:Hgeneral}).
+We proceed to explore the characteristics of energy spectrum and eigenstates of the Hamiltonian, Eq.(\ref{eq:Hgeneral}).
+We focus on how the interplay between $g$, the tunnel coupling and the detuning $\delta_i$ can yield to the generation of maximally entangled states.
 Along with the study of energy spectrum, we are interested on the entanglement properties of the eigenstates.
-It is well known that Coulomb interaction is behind the formation of entangled states in coupled quantum dots molecule~\cite{Fujisawa11,Oliveira15}, once this interaction couples two single electrons, making viable the encoding of two qubits.
-In the present problem, we expected the apparition of signatures of the effective electron-electron interaction on the entanglement degree of the eigenstates.
+It is well known that Coulomb interaction is behind the formation of entangled states in coupled quantum dots molecule~\cite{Fujisawa11,Oliveira15}.
+Because of the information provided by transformed Hamiltonian, Eq. (\ref{eq:Hmtrans}), we expect the occurrence of signatures of the effective electron-electron interaction on the entanglement degree of the eigenstates.

-To perform our numerical analysis, both basis associated with the vibrational modes are truncated at $N_1=N_2=13$, although both basis for vibrational modes have infinite dimension.
-This number of computational states is enough to guarantee the accuracy of the calculation of lower energies and eigenstates.
-To analyze the formation of entangled states, we first build up a density matrix for each eigenstate in the complete basis $\hat{\rho}_l=\ket{\psi_l}\bra{\psi_l}$, where $\ket{\psi_l}$ is the $l$th eigenstate of Hamiltonian (\ref{eq:Hgeneral}).
-The second step is the calculation of the reduced $4\times 4$ density matrix for the two qubits, by tracing out the degrees of freedom of the vibrational modes so $\hat{\rho}_{\mathcal{D},l}=\mathrm{Tr}_{\mathcal{V}}[\hat{\rho}_l]$.
-Then, the concurrence, defined by Wootters~\cite{Wootters98}, is used as a measurement of entanglement.